The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 After the big clean-up, the crazy lady travelled far and wide in search of rare feathers, feathers found on the ground.
 She never killed and refused to buy feathers unless she had reason to trust that the bird had not been killed.

 People say, she was a lone and restless wanderer, a cockatoo always in search of a new robe.
-But every now and again, she would allow herself a bath in the crowds, dance with the crowds and laugh with her admirers.
+But every now and again, she would allow herself a bathe in the crowds, dance with them and laugh with her admirers.

 There is a rumour that she fell in love unexpectedly, but no one knows whether that love ever came to be.